Medicine Lodge, Kansas: Government

 Medicine Lodge has a mayor-council form of government.
 The city council consists of five members, who are elected on a rotating schedule.
 The day-to-day operations of city government are managed by a City Administrator who operates under the supervision of the elected officials.
 The current City Administrator is Brian Daily who started in November 2022.

 Education

-Barber County North USD 254 provides public primary and secondary education with two schools in Medicine Lodge: Medicine Lodge Grade School (Grades Pre-K-6) and Medicine Lodge Junior-Senior High School (7-12).
+Barber County North USD 254 (a unified school district), which covers Medicine Lodge, provides public primary and secondary education with two schools in Medicine Lodge: Medicine Lodge Grade School (Grades Pre-K-6) and Medicine Lodge Junior-Senior High School (7-12).

 Transportation

 U.S. Route 281, which runs north-south, and U.S. Route 160, which runs east-west, intersect in the southwest corner of the city.

 Medicine Lodge Airport, which hosts general aviation, is located approximately 1.5 mi southeast of the city.

 Medicine Lodge is the western terminus of the Medicine Lodge line of the V&S Railway.
 The rail line runs northwest-southeast through the southwestern part of the city.